h2p5b7m9/h2p5b7m9/README.md

-- 👋 Hi, I’m @h2p5b7m9
+- 👋 Hi, I’m Ignacio
 - 👀 I’m interested in python.
 - 🌱 I’m currently learning AI.
 - 💞️ I’m looking to collaborate on python AI projects.
 - 📫 How to reach me ...

 <!---